In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 USDA hardiness zones – 3 to 8

 These shrubs are also called the Summer Lilac.
-They are quite sturdy and they have beautiful purple flower sprouts.
+They are pretty sturdy, and they have beautiful purple flower sprouts.

-The Butterfly Bush is known to blossom all year round, they are also drought resistant.
+The Butterfly Bush is known to blossom year-round and is drought resistant.

 What I love most about this species is that the newer types aren’t invasive.